Sank's Glossary of Linguistics

 SLUICING

-1. (Syntax) Sluicing is reducing a wh-question to its wh-phrase(s) in a context where the omitted part can be reconstructed from the preceding sentence.
+1. (Syntax) Reducing a wh-question to its wh-phrase(s) in a context where the omitted part can be reconstructed from the preceding sentence.

 1. Susan has played some sonatas, but I don't know which sonatas __.